alekshura/RocketChat.Auth/README.md

 ```

 ## Bot
-One of the security requirements for sending messages was to add the possibility of message expiration: when user wants to message disapeared after some date.
+One of the security requirements for chat messages was the possibility of message disapering after message expiration date setup by user.
-It was achieved with specific message format with adding to it an expiration date and the RocketChat bot that was configured to recognize this date and cleanup such messages:
+It was achieved with specific expiration date format sent in message and the RocketChat bot that was used to recognize this format and delete messages that contained suth information.

+RocketChat bot has been created in the way:

 ```javascript
 // set up subscriptions - rooms we are interested in listening to